Financial-Times/kmt-utilities/README.md

 ## Getting started
 To get a copy of the project up and running on your local machine for development and testing purposes run `$ git clone git@github.com:Financial-Times/kmt-utilities.git`.

-Use the `.env` file saved in LastPass to set up necessary environmental variables (feel free to approach KAT team via #ft-syndikat slack channel if you have any questions of access issues).
+Use the `.env` file saved in LastPass to set up necessary environmental variables (feel free to approach KAT team via `#ft-syndikat` slack channel if you have any questions or access issues).

 ## Testing